 I started with that.

-In the first iterations, I had my age, but removing it was a great decision.
-It simplified the design, it made it irrelevant.
+In the first iterations of this first slide, I had my age, but removing it was a great decision.
+It simplified the design, it made my age irrelevant.

-- It was a difficult decision to cut-off my age.
-But the best thing is that the slides are still relevant, even almost a decade later.
+- It was a difficult decision to remove my age.
+But it was worth it.
+The slides are still relevant, even almost a decade later.
 My interests didn’t change, only my age.
 I like making things that can stand time.

 My Interests#